 Method 1: A Wreath Storage Box

 The first option for storing wreaths is in a wreath storage box.
-Depending on the size of the wreath, many wreaths will fit nicely into a box.
+Depending on the size of the wreath, many wreaths will fit nicely into a simple but sturdy box.

 Y’all…the most important thing about storing a wreath in a box is to not smash the wreath by trying to “make it fit” into the box!
 It just doesn’t work, believe me.